 To aid in the timely facilitation of an employer’s usual reasonable accommodation processes, the EEOC encourages employers to implement temporary solutions, when needed, that enable employees to keep working while the discussion and potential provision of reasonable accommodations is pending.

-Elizabeth Haecker Ryan and Nancy Hamren help clients navigate and negotiate the changing landscape of federal, state and local laws that apply to the workplace.
+Nancy Hamren helps clients navigate and negotiate the changing landscape of federal, state and local laws that apply to the workplace.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.